 - We have a number of special offers for 10 months of the year aimed at local travelers and Capetonians ,including the Kidz Season ( two kids ride free with every paying adult) available from 27 April to 30September , the half-price Sunset Special from November to February, the Seniors Special available 7 days a week for pensioners with valid South African pensioners' cards and the Students Special (discounted tickets) daily.

 Celebrate Your Birthday with Table Mountain Cableway:

 - The Cableway will give South African adults a FREE return ticket on their birthday!
-So ALL can enjoy at least one day in the year at the top of Table Mountain.
+So EVERYONE ,18 years and older, can enjoy at least one day in the year at the top of Table Mountain.

 Get a free ride to Table Mountain:

 Summiting Table Mountain has become even easier with the launch of a free MyCiTi shuttle service between the Lower Tafelberg bus stop at Kloof Nek and the Cableway entrance.

 - Park your vehicle at the free parking at the bottom of Tafelberg Road and hop on-board the free MyCiTi shuttle 110 at Lower Tafelberg Road, just off Kloof Nek Road for your ride to the top.